Botanist and Doctor of Anthropology.

 Who is Alejandro de Ávila Blomberg?

-He combined anthropology, biology and linguistics studies at the universities of Tulane and Berkeley.
-He worked in four academic institutions and opened the first representation of the World Wildlife Fund (WWF) in Mexico.
-He is the founder of the ethnobiological and curator garden, researcher and advisor to the Textile Museum of Oaxaca.
-Now he collaborates in the creation of a museum in the historic center of Mexico City, dedicated to textile arts throughout the country.
+He combined studies in anthropology, biology, and linguistics at Tulane and Berkeley universities.
+He worked at four academic institutions and opened the first World Wildlife Fund (WWF) office in Mexico.
+He is the founder of the Ethnobotanical Garden and a curator, researcher, and advisor at the Textile Museum of Oaxaca.
+He is currently collaborating on the creation of a museum in the Historic Center of Mexico City, dedicated to textile arts from across the country.

 Conference.
-Biocultural heritage and daily life in a Spanish -American city
+Biocultural heritage and daily life in a Hispanic American city

 Reason for being the heritage of the 21st century